NeoResearch/nep-distributed-payments/simplePrototype/simplePrototype.md

       width="125px;">
 </p>

-# Trusted NEO/GAS onchain automatic transfers: nep-distributed-payments
+# Trusted NEO/GAS onchain automatic transfers

 Congratulations to all of us!
 Good key contributions were made necessary for the achievement of the insights described here.